2020-21 School Year

 Whatever the challenge or circumstance, we at St. Andrew’s are dedicated to providing an exemplary educational experience and transformational community for our students.

-We will continue add questions, answers, and information to the below sections as we develop and refine our plans for the Opening of School and the 2020-2021 school year.
 Please bookmark this page and visit often for updates!
 If you have any questions that aren't answered below, please email them to firstname.lastname@example.org.

 - What do students & parents need to do before arriving on campus?